 our six

 In 2019 I was asked to participate in Spreadshow called “Our Six,” a local design show in Saskatoon.
 “We are all Treaty People” is a refrain for those inside Canadian Treaty boundaries.
+Participants were asked to design a logo to explore and visually portray the aspects of living within Treaty 6 territory and show the process work next to the final artwork as a visual juxtaposition.

-A sneak preview of the final design:
+a sneak preview of the final design:

-Digital concepts and sketches:
+digital concepts and sketches:

 Previous